matthew-a-thomas/me/_posts/2023-08-12-fissiparousness-and-perspicuity.md

 the Catholic Church says so?
 But we've already established that Mr. Chalk doesn't _really_ know that the Catholic Church is right, at least not with the same level of certainty that he requires Protestants to have of everything in scripture.

-And we all know that division has haunted even the Catholic Church.
+And we all know division has haunted even the Catholic Church.
 And even to this day.

 So why does any of this even matter?
 Am I wasting my time writing this?
 Is this just a pointless argument?
 Are you wasting your time reading it?